Have a Laugh!

 Have a Laugh! is an American animated comedy series produced by the Walt Disney Company for the Disney Channel.
 The series is a set of interstitials, presenting edited versions of classic Mickey Mouse cartoons that lasted from 2009 to 2012.
+The soundtracks were re-arranged by Mark Watters, orchestrated by Steven Bernstein and re-recorded at the Eastwood Scoring Stage, Warner Bros.
+Studios.

 Plot

 The series features short and long versions of Disney shorts.
 The short versions are re-voiced with current Disney voice actors such as Tony Anselmo (Donald Duck), Jim Cummings, Bill Farmer (Goofy), and Bret Iwan (Mickey Mouse).
-The show features Disney cartoons with the original opening and closing credits restored (if content has been removed, a stamp bearing the words "Short Version" appears on the title card).
+The show features Disney cartoons with the original opening and closing credits restored (in instances where content is removed, a stamp bearing the words "Short Version" appears on the title card).

-The series also features short subjects such as "Disney's Re-Micks" where classic Mickey Mouse cartoons are matched to popular songs such as "He Could Be the One" by Miley Cyrus, similar to the 1980s D-TV series.
+The series also features short subjects such as "Disney's Re-Micks" where classic Mickey Mouse cartoons are matched to popular songs such as "He Could Be the One" by Miley Cyrus, similar to the 1980s D-TV series, and "BLAM!", a sports recap style series of clips focusing on slapstick moments.